jocelflores/javascript-challenge/README.md

 * Create a basic HTML web page.
 My version is included here: [index.html](UFO-level-1/index.html).

+* A gif of the site is also included if you want to see it in action! [screen-capture.gif](screen-capture.gif)

 * Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.

 * Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.